-Steinkamp received her BFA and MFA from Art Center College of Design, Pasadena, California in 1989 and 1991, respectively, and also received an honorary PhD in 2011.
-Solo exhibitions of her work have been organized at The Clark Art Institute, Williamstown, MA (2018); Colorado Springs Fine Arts Center, CO (2017); Portland Art Museum, OR (2017); Museum of Contemporary Art, San Diego (2016 and 2011); McNay Art Museum, San Antonio, TX (2016); Museum of Fine Arts Houston, Texas (2012 and 2014); Contemporary Art Museum St. Louis, MO (2013); the Joslyn Art Museum in Omaha, NE (2013); Centro de Arte Contemporáneo de Málaga, Spain (2009); Albright-Knox Gallery, Buffalo, NY (2008); and San Jose Museum of Contemporary Art, San Jose, CA, traveled to the Kemper Museum in Kansas City, MO and Albright-Knox Gallery in Buffalo, NY (2006).
-Select group exhibitions and biennials featuring her work include Open Spaces Biennial, Kansas City (2018); Virtual Views: Digital Art from the Thoma Foundation, Knoxville Museum of Art, Knoxville, TN (2017); Nature Morte: contemporary artists reinvigorate the still-life tradition, Bohusläns Museum, Uddevalla, Sweden (2016); Momentum: An Experiment in the Unexpected, San Jose Museum of Art, San Jose, CA (2014); Turning Inside Out: Video Art by Nam June Paik, Joan Jonas, and Jennifer Steinkamp, Sheldon Museum of Art, Lincoln, NE (2012); Blink!
-Light, Sound and the Moving Image, Denver Art Museum, Denver, CO (2011); The Artist's Museum, The Museum of Contemporary Art, Los Angeles (2010); and California Video, The J. Paul Getty Museum, Los Angeles (2008).
-Steinkamp has participated in multiple biennials, including the 11th Cairo International Biennial (2008) and the 8th Istanbul Biennial (2003).
-Her work can be found in numerous public and private collections internationally, including the Chrysler Museum of Art, Norfolk, VA; The National Gallery, Washington, DC; Hammer Museum, Los Angeles; Istanbul Museum, Turkey; Los Angeles County Museum of Art, CA; Minneapolis Institute of Arts, MN; Museum of Contemporary Art, North Miami, FL; Museum of Fine Arts, Houston, TX and the San Francisco Museum of Modern Art, San Francisco, CA.
+Steinkamp received her BFA and MFA from Art Center College of Design, Pasadena, California in 1989 and 1991, respectively, and received an honorary doctorate in 2011.
+Solo exhibitions of her work have been organized at Moody Center for the Arts, Rice University, Houston, TX (2022); Georgia Museum of Art, University of Georgia, Athens, GA (2021); The Momentary, Crystal Bridges Museum of American Art, Bentonville, AR (2021); The Museum of Fine Arts, Houston, TX (2021); Leeum, Samsung Museum of Art, Seoul, South Korea 2021); Cheongju Museum of Art, Cheongju, South Korea (2021); Iris & B. Gerald Cantor Center for Visual Arts at Stanford University, Stanford, CA (2020); The Clark Art Institute, Williamstown, MA (2018); Colorado Springs Fine Arts Center, CO (2017); Portland Art Museum, OR (2017); Museum of Contemporary Art, San Diego, CA (2016 and 2011); McNay Art Museum, San Antonio, TX (2016); Museum of Fine Arts Houston, TX (2012 and 2014); Contemporary Art Museum St. Louis, MO (2013); the Joslyn Art Museum in Omaha, NE (2013); Centro de Arte Contemporáneo de Málaga, Spain (2009); Albright-Knox Art Gallery, Buffalo, NY (2008); and San Jose Museum of Contemporary Art, San Jose, CA, traveled to the Kemper Museum in Kansas City, MO and Albright-Knox Art Gallery in Buffalo, NY (2006).
+Select group exhibitions and biennials featuring her work include Fault Lines: Art and the Environment, North Carolina Museum of Art, Raleigh, NC (2022); Limitless!
+Women Reshape Contemporary Art, McNay Art Museum, San Antonio, TX (2021); The Age of Trees, The Hayward Gallery, London, United Kingdom (2020); Open Spaces Biennial, Kansas City, MO (2018); Virtual Views: Digital Art from the Thoma Foundation, Knoxville Museum of Art, Knoxville, TN (2017); Nature Morte: contemporary artists reinvigorate the still-life tradition, Bohusläns Museum, Uddevalla, Sweden (2016); Momentum: An Experiment in the Unexpected, San Jose Museum of Art, San Jose, CA (2014); Turning Inside Out: Video Art by Nam June Paik, Joan Jonas, and Jennifer Steinkamp, Sheldon Museum of Art, Lincoln, NE (2012); Blink!
+Light, Sound and the Moving Image, Denver Art Museum, Denver, CO (2011); The Artist's Museum, Museum of Contemporary Art, Los Angeles, CA (2010); and California Video, J. Paul Getty Museum, Los Angeles, CA (2008).
+Steinkamp has participated in multiple biennials and triennials, including the Hawai’i Triennial (2022); Gangwon Triennale (2021); 11th Cairo International Biennial (2008) and the 8th Istanbul Biennial (2003).